 example.net.
 TXT v=spf1 mx ~all

-The value of the record tells receiving mail servers three things:
+The record tells receiving mail servers three things:

-As said, the “~all” part at the end of the SPF records instructs receiving mail servers to notice any SPF failures but to not reject the email if there is an IP address mismatch.
+The “~all” part at the end of the SPF records instructs mail servers to notice any SPF failures but to not reject the email if there is an IP address mismatch.
 This is known as the SOFTFAIL mechanism.

-Instead of “~all” we could also have used “-all”.
-The dash (-) asks mail servers to reject emails if the sending IP address isn’t whitelisted.
+Instead of “~all” you can use “-all”.
+The dash (-) asks mail servers to reject emails if the sending IP address isn’t allowed.
 This is the HARDFAIL mechanism.

-By default we use the SOFTFAIL mechanism.
-This still helps with the delivery of genuine emails but it prevents many delivery errors.
+We recommend using the SOFTFAIL mechanism.
+This still helps with the delivery of genuine emails but it prevents many accidental delivery errors.
 One particular problem with SPF is that it doesn’t work well with email forwarding.
 If you forward an email to, say, a Gmail account then the SPF check is likely to fail.

 example.net.
 TXT v=spf1 mx a ~all

 Receiving mail servers will now look up the IP address for both the MX and A record.
 It is also possible to allow another website to send mail for your domain.
 In that case you need to specify the other domain name after the “a:” mechanism.
 For instance, the below record allows the MX record for example.net and the A record for example.com:

-If you are using an external service for your email, such as G Suite or Exchange, then you can use the “include” mechanism.
-For instance, you can use the following if your MX records are pointing to G Suite:
+If you use an external service for your email, such as G Suite or Exchange, then you can use the “include” mechanism.
+For instance, you can use the following SPF record if you use G Suite:

 example.net.
 TXT v=spf1 mx a include:_spf.google.com ~all